Democrats: Trump comments give green light to foreign election meddling

 “A foreign government attacked our 2016 elections to support Trump, Trump welcomed that help, and Trump obstructed the investigation.
 Now, he said he’d do it all over again.
 It’s time to impeach Donald Trump,” Warren said.

-Reporting by Susan Heavey, Doina Chiacu, Makini Brice, Richrad Cowan, Ginger Gibson; Writing by Doina Chiacu; Editing by Bill Trott
+Reporting by Susan Heavey, Doina Chiacu, Makini Brice, Richard Cowan, Ginger Gibson; Writing by Doina Chiacu; Editing by Bill Trott